Hvelvigen/homelab/reference/networking/ip-addressing/ip-addressing-simple.md

-# IP Addressing — The Simple Version
+# IP Addressing — Foundations
 A clear, beginner-friendly explanation of what IP addresses are and how they behave in a homelab.

 ---